 Proteins of the nuclear pore complexes are known as nucleoporins.
 In yeasts, 30 different nucleoporins have been found, whereas in metazoa may be more than 40 different nucleoporins.
 There are several copies of each nucleoporin in the same nuclear pore complex.
 Thus, in mammals, a nuclear pore complex contains around 500 to 1000 nucleoporins.
 The total structure is 100 to 150 nm wide, 50 to 70 nm high, and contains an inner hydrophilic passage of around 40 nm.
 Nuclear pore complexes are among the largest protein structures of the cell, about 125000 kDa.
 It is remarkable that nucleoporins show a great stability, sometimes as long as the whole life of the cell, whereas the lifetime of a common protein may last a few days.

 Nucleoporins are grouped in 8 blocks, which are organized as a regular octagon forming ring-like structures (Figure 2).
 The cytoplasmic ring faces the cytoplasm, the radial ring is in the channel of the nuclear envelope and anchors the nuclear pore complex to the nuclear envelope, and the nuclear ring is facing the nucleoplasm.
 Furthermore, there are fibrils extending from each of the 8 blocks: cytoplasmic fibrils and intranuclear fibrils.
-The intranuclear fibrils are connected to the nuclear ring by one of their ends and to other proteins that form another intranuclear ring known as distal ring.
-Intranuclear fibrils and distal ring form the nuclear basket, also known as nuclear cage.
+The intranuclear fibrils are connected to the nuclear ring by one of their ends and to other proteins that form another intranuclear ring known as the distal ring.
+Intranuclear fibrils and distal ring together form the nuclear basket, also known as the nuclear cage.

 Besides the structural role, nucleoporins are classified according to their function.
 There are transmembrane proteins for anchoring the whole complex to the membrane of the nuclear envelope.
-The scaffold proteins form the rings, and inner proteins that form the hydrophilic passage and regulate the molecular trafficking through the nuclear pore complex.
-Those proteins that form the fibrils and nuclear cage recognizespan> the molecules, and are therefore allowed to cross the nuclear passage.
-I should be noticed that molecules coming in and going out of the nucleus do no need to cross any membrane, but just the hydrophilic channel.
+The scaffold proteins form the rings, and the inner proteins form the hydrophilic passage and regulate the molecular trafficking through the nuclear pore complex.
+Those proteins that form the cytoplasmic fibrils and nuclear cage recognize the molecules that are then allowed to cross the nuclear passage.
+It should be noticed that molecules coming in and going out of the nucleus do no need to cross any membrane, but just the hydrophilic channel of the nuclear pores.

-Beck M, Lucic V, Forster F, Baumeister W, Medalia O. Snapshots of nuclear pore complexes in action captured by cryo-electron tomography.
-2007.
+Beck M, Lucic V, Forster F, Baumeister W, Medalia O. 2007.
+Snapshots of nuclear pore complexes in action captured by cryo-electron tomography.
 Nature 449:611-615.